Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make

 The Junior Suite

-We made our way down in the elevator and found room 6042 on a corner of the corridor.
+We went down in the elevator and found room 6042 on a corner of the corridor.
 Our room overlooked the River Vltava and Stvanice Island.

 As we entered, there was a small corridor with the door to the bathroom on the right.
 Beyond this was an arch into the lounge area, where the sofa bed had been made up.
 A large square window overlooked the River Vltava, Stvanice Island, and the road below, as well as a canoe slalom course and a tennis center.
 To the left, there were double sliding-glass doors, wood-framed, with long chrome handles into the main bedroom.
 One window in here had a side view of the Allianz building and the other looked over the river.

 The cream, patterned wallpaper was complemented by the beige, gold, and black diamond-patterned carpet.
 The lounge area had two walls covered in a beige wall covering and two in a light cream color.
-Furniture was in a walnut-colored wood, matching the skirting board and frame around the doorway through to the bedroom.
+Furniture was in walnut-colored wood, matching the skirting board and frame around the doorway through to the bedroom.
 In the lounge area, there were two modern art paintings on the wall above the sofa and the chair, as well as two smaller canvases above the desk.
 There were full-length net curtains in the lounge and striped beige, brown and blue curtains to the floor.
 Shorter nets and matching curtains were in the bedroom, which was papered in a cream stripe.

-The bedding of duvet, sheet, and pillows was in a white stripe.
+On the bed, the duvet, sheet, and pillows were in a white stripe.

 Near the bathroom, there was a dark wood-framed curved mirror.
 Useful for checking your appearance before leaving the room.

 As we entered the lounge, there was a large black low armchair to the right, with a gold and black check patterned seat and cushion cover.
 A deep red sofa had been converted into a bed with white bedding and two gold and black striped cushions.
 It rested over a black-legged glass-topped long, low coffee table.
-We had this made back into a sofa and it turned into a comfortable sitting room.
+We had this made back into a sofa and it was transformed into a comfortable sitting room.